BEST K-BEAUTY APPS AND WEBSITES

 To see what’s popular and trending in Korea based on category and user reviews, this easy-to-navigate website lists hundreds of thousands of products based on scores.
 Even if you can’t speak Korean, you’ll easily be able to see which products and brands are trending thanks to the pictures on the front page.

 If you’re in Korea, don’t forget to check out Memebox’s offline stores as well, in popular locations like Sinchon and Gangnam.

-Know any other must-visit K-Beauty apps?
+What are the best K-Beauty apps and websites you’ve found?
 Let us know in the comments

 STYLE STORY – Your Style, Your Story